ceph/ceph/doc/man/8/rbd-nbd.rst

 Description
 ===========

-**rbd-nbd** is a client for RADOS block device (rbd) images like rbd kernel module.
+**rbd-nbd** is a client for RADOS block device (rbd) images, like the rbd kernel module.
-It will map a rbd image to a nbd (Network Block Device) device, allowing access it as regular local block device.
+It will map a rbd image to a nbd (Network Block Device) device, allowing it to be accessed as a regular, local block device.

 Options
 =======